Renters can ask Consumer Affairs Victoria to investigate and report on rent increases if they think the increase is too high.

 Step 1: Ask us for an assessment

 Step 2.
-Property inspection
+Rent assessment

 Step 3: Apply to VCAT

-If the rent assessment says that the increase is too high, and the rental provider won’t agree to lower the rent, you can use the assessment to go to VCAT.
+If the rent assessment says that the increase is too high, and your rental provider won’t agree to lower the rent, you can use the assessment to go to VCAT.
 VCAT can set a maximum rent.
 This maximum rent will usually be set for:

 - 12 months for private rental properties